andresbasilea/Sysyphus/content/Data Engineering/Continuous Integration Continuous Delivery/Continuous Integration and Continuous Delivery - Intro.md

 #### Main CI Features
 - **Short-lived branches**: A playground for developers to create and test new features.
 Meant to be deleted after being merged.
 Reduces drift and reduces parallel changes.
 - **Frequent pull requests**: Created for a specific feature.
 Merged by maintainers/owners.
 NO one should be able to approve their own merge request.
 Small pieces of a bigger puzzle.
-- **Automated CI tools**:
+This allows frequent feedback from increased collaboration, faster reaction to changes, reduced management risk.
+- **Automated CI tools**: Uses webhooks to monitor events.
+This is achieved using tools like Github Actions, Circle CI, Jenkins CI, etc. Automation tools ensure your code is doing what you expected.

+#### Benefits of Continuous Integration
+- Faster code-reaction time
+- Reduced code integration risk
+- Higher quality of code
+- Code in version control works.
+The code in Git works because you ran Continuous Integration tests.

+### Social Coding

+- Open source for inner source
+	- Coding as a community in an enterprise environment.
+- All repositories are public
+- Everyone is encouraged to contribute
+- Anarchy is controlled via pull requests

+You open an issue and assign it to yourself, you discuss the new feature with the repo owner and agree to develop it, you fork the repo, create a branch and make your changes.
+Finally, you issue a pull request when you are ready to review and merge your work back into the main project.

+- Repo owners are in full control
+	- Can ask for changes
+	- Can ask for more test cases to be written
+- Developers are considered as equal team members.
+- Developers can leverage another team's code
+- Company saves money because code is reused.